What Is an Effects Loop?

 Line 6 Helix

-Helix has dedicated FX Loop blocks — Send/Return blocks that you can place anywhere in your signal chain.
+Helix has dedicated FX Loop blocks (Send/Return blocks that you can place anywhere in your signal chain).
 You get up to four mono loops (or two stereo loops) on the Helix Floor.

-The beauty of this is that you can place a loop block anywhere.
+The advantage is routing flexibility.
 Want your real Tube Screamer in front of the virtual amp model?
 Place the FX Loop block before the amp block.
 Want your real Strymon Timeline in the virtual effects loop position?
 Place the FX Loop block after the amp block but before the cab/IR block.

 You can also use the FX Loop blocks for the 4-cable method (more on this below), for re-amping, or for integrating external gear into your Helix signal chain.
+The loops are switchable between instrument and line level, which solves the level mismatch problem that plagues many traditional amp loops.

 Neural DSP Quad Cortex